wojciech-pawlik/WifiShare/README.md

 # Wifipass
 See saved on your PC Wi-Fi networks with passwords!

 How many times did your friends ask you for Wi-Fi password?
 How much time have you wasted to find out it?
-Thanks to this simple app, you can check it easy.
+Thanks to this simple app, you can check it easily.

 ![Check your Wi-Fi networks](https://raw.githubusercontent.com/wojciech-pawlik/Wifipass/master/wifipass-readme.png)